GLEN ESK OBJECTIVES

 Glen Esk Corriedales Performance

 Glen Esk produce sheep that cut an average of 6kg fleece weight, micron 25-27 and Corriedales with carcass.
 Glen Esk are suited from high rainfall country to Western Victoria.
 At the 2016 Campbelltown Show Tasmania Glen Esk won the Interbreed Junior champion ram and also champion ram and ewe.
-Glen Esk has had a successful time showing in NSW since moving from Tasmania winning Grand Champion Corriedale Ram at the Sydney Royal in 2017 and 2018.
-Not only is Glen Esk successful in the show ring, they are commercially profitable in the paddock with ewes cutting $55 per head and August 2017 drop lambs selling for $135 in December 2017.
+Glen Esk has had a successful time showing in NSW since moving from Tasmania winning Grand Champion Corriedale Ram at the Sydney Royal in 2017 and 2018 and Reserve Champion 2109.
+Not only is Glen Esk successful in the show ring, they have a commercial focus on Growth rate, Eye Muscle, Fat Score and micron.
+In 2020 Glen Esk with start using Lambplan.
 Demand for Glen Esk Rams from merino breeders to produce 1st cross ewes have risen due to the rise in wool prices, Good wool, meat quality and temperament with constitution make them an ideal maternal sire for 1st cross ewe breeding.